Could India's COVID surge portend severe outbreaks in other countries?

 But there’s another possibility: The virus could be going undetected in Nigeria and other demographically similar nations, because its symptoms are milder in much-younger populations.
 The median age in Nigeria is 18, compared to 38 in the United States.
 Fewer Nigerians than Americans suffer from chronic conditions like diabetes and heart disease.
 India is becoming more like the United States: Its median age is about 29, and people are beginning to live longer and suffer from chronic illness.
 We don’t know “if it’s actually age—and maybe medical conditions—that make a population more vulnerable,” says Bhadelia.

 In the end, both Bhadelia and Spencer agree that the severity of future outbreaks in the developing world will depend on the success of global vaccination campaigns—in part because the longer the virus lingers in a vulnerable population, the more chance it has to develop more transmissible variants.
 There’s another reason that the crisis in India may directly affect the course of the virus in other parts of the world.
-Bhadelia notes that the country had to pause its vaccine manufacturing operations that would have accounted for hundreds of millions of doses.
+Bhadelia notes that the country had to pause its vaccine exports that would have accounted for hundreds of millions of doses.
 This means that countries that were counting on India to supply vaccines—specifically, the AstraZeneca shots—may have to wait longer to vaccinate their populations, giving the virus more opportunities to spread and change.

 When I spoke to Bhadelia last summer, when the infection rates in the US were soaring, she emphasized that infectious disease is always a global problem.
 Of course, wealthier nations should help poor countries control outbreaks, partly because it’s the right thing to do.
 But also because outbreaks don’t stay neatly within borders; what seems like a distant problem could soon become a local catastrophe here in the US.
 There are still “states where huge numbers of people are unvaccinated,” Bhadelia says.
 “It’s a concern for everybody.”